Toledo, Ohio

+Toledo (/təˈliːdoʊ/ tə-LEE-doh) is a city in Lucas County, Ohio, United States, of which it is also the county seat.
+It is located at the western end of Lake Erie along the Maumee River.
+Toledo is the fourth-most populous city in Ohio and 86th-most populous city in the U.S., with a population of 270,871 at the 2020 census.
+The Toledo metropolitan area has an estimated 601,000 residents.
+Toledo also serves as a major trade center for the Midwest; its port is the fifth-busiest on the Great Lakes.

+The city was founded in 1833 on the west bank of the Maumee River and originally incorporated as part of the Michigan Territory.
+It was re-founded in 1837 after the conclusion of the Toledo War, when it was incorporated in Ohio.
 After the 1845 completion of the Miami and Erie Canal, Toledo grew quickly; it also benefited from its position on the railway line between New York City and Chicago.
-The first of many glass manufacturers arrived in the 1880s, eventually earning Toledo its nickname: "The Glass City".
-It has since become a city with a distinctive and growing art community, auto assembly businesses, education, thriving healthcare, and well-supported local sports teams.
-Downtown Toledo has been subject to major revitalization efforts, allowing a bustling entertainment district.
+The first of many glass manufacturers arrived in the 1880s, eventually earning Toledo its nickname as "The Glass City".
+Downtown Toledo has been subject to major revitalization efforts, including a growing entertainment district.
+Toledo is home to the University of Toledo.

 History

 The region was part of a larger area controlled by the historic tribes of the Wyandot and the people of the Council of Three Fires (Ojibwe, Potawatomi, and Odawa).
 The French established trading posts in the area by 1680 to take advantage of the lucrative fur trade.
 The Odawa moved from Manitoulin Island and the Bruce Peninsula at the invitation of the French, who established a trading post at Fort Detroit, about 60 miles to the north.
 They settled an area extending into northwest Ohio.
 By the early 18th century, the Odawa-occupied areas along most of the Maumee River to its mouth.
 They served as middlemen between the French and tribes further to the west and north.
 The Wyandot occupied central Ohio, and the Shawnee and Lenape occupied the southern areas.

 When the city of Toledo was preparing to pave its streets, it surveyed "two prehistoric semicircular earthworks, presumably for stockades."
 One was at the intersection of Clayton and Oliver Streets on the south bank of Swan Creek; the other was at the intersection of Fassett and Fort Streets on the right bank of the Maumee River.
 Such earthworks were typical of mound-building peoples.